cloudblog004/fantasticfoodies/content/en/posts/152-step-by-step-guide-to-prepare-favorite-crock-pot-chicken-and-dumplings.md

 1. Prepare 3 tbsp butter

 This dish is comfort food at its best.
-See recipes for Crock-Pot Chicken &amp; Dumplings too.
+See recipes for Crock-Pot Chicken & Dumplings too.
 Chicken and Bisquick dumplings is an easier version of the delicious classic comfort food!
 Make this chicken crock pot recipe for dinner!

 <!--inarticleads2-->